sonumech/UAV-Pedestrian-Dataset/README.md

 ## 📥 How to Access

-To access the dataset, you can download the zipped files from the repository.
-Unzip the files to obtain the dataset folders and files.
+The OneDrive link provided above contains the dataset, where you can download the zipped files.

 ## ℹ️ Additional Information

 The images were captured at specific intervals to ensure a diverse representation of the captured environment.
 This dataset is designed to support research in aerial imagery, enabling advancements in algorithms for image analysis.
-Original videos can be shared upon request.